Chapter 22 : In The Art Of Misery

 "I'm fine!"
 I replied, sounding more agitated than I meant to.

 "I think you've had enough walking for tonight." he said kindly.

-"I said I'm fine
+"I said I'm fine," I said angrily.

 He took my wrist forcefully, "You need to sit down."

 "Leave me alone," I said, wrenching my wrist away, "I'm going to find James."

 He gave me a stony look, and I turned away from him and walked back through the crowd, towards the marquee opening next to the bar.